misterbytes404/MinaQueue/README.md

-# 🦴 Minaqueue - TTS Queue Manager for Streamers
+# 🦴 MinaQueue - TTS Queue Manager for Streamers

 A custom TTS (Text-to-Speech) queue management dashboard designed for VTubers and streamers.
-Minaqueue lets you **pause incoming TTS alerts** during cutscenes or important moments, then **resume them later** - no more interruptions during dramatic moments!
+MinaQueue lets you **pause incoming TTS alerts** during cutscenes or important moments, then **resume them later** - no more interruptions during dramatic moments!

 ![Theme: Cute Underworld / Hellhound]